sudhaofficial1011-creator/Sudha-Priyadarshini/README.md

 📜 Certifications
 • Healthcare IT – Coursera
-• Data Analytics & Generative AI
+• Data Analytics & Generative AI - Skillovilla

 📫 Connect with me
 LinkedIn: [your LinkedIn]